 "Sleep apnea is usually about upper airway collapse; Paroxysmal Nocturnal Dyspnea is more about fluid redistributing in the body when lying flat, making it harder for the lungs to exchange oxygen."

-Research published in ScienceDirect shows these conditions can coexist, with sleep apnea being an independent factor associated with PND history (odds ratio 1.24).
+Research published in ScienceDirect shows these conditions can coexist, with odds ratio 1.24 for PND being an independent factor associated with PND history.

 According to the CHEST journal research, when patients with left ventricular failure lie down, several changes occur: